CodeYourFuture/curriculum/content/js3/blocks/using-fetch/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-1="Fetch data from a server side API"
+1="List 4 preceding concepts of asynchronous programming in JavaScript" 2="Identify unknown concepts still to be learned" 3="Fetch data from a server side API"
 +++

 So now we have these pieces of our giant concept map